ll question stems from seven basic interrogatives.

 'certainty' by definition

-predisposed to discard its possibility in favor of retaining continuity
+predisposed to discard the possibility inherent to 'certainty' in favor of retaining continuity

 within the language by which